Saint Louis Crisis Nursery

-Saint Louis Crisis Nursery is proactive in helping families overcome obstacles to maintaining family stability.
-Ninety-nine percent of children whose families participate in Crisis Nursery services remain in their natural family homes after their visit.
-Programs developed in response to family needs include the Parent Support Groups, Home Visits, Teen Parenting Groups, Art & Play Therapy Program, Holiday Hearts Campaign, Training Institute, School Supply Drive, Community Outreach and Family Emergency Fund.

 History

-Since 1986, the Saint Louis Crisis Nursery has been a cornerstone in the fight against child abuse and neglect in the St. Louis region and a model for crisis nurseries around the country.
-The concept for Saint Louis Crisis Nursery began in 1983 when the Junior League of Saint Louis (JLSL) instituted a research committee on child abuse and focused on three prevalent needs—networking, education and crisis intervention services.
+The concept for Saint Louis Crisis Nursery began in 1983 when the Junior League of Saint Louis (JLSL) instituted a research committee on child abuse and focused on three prevalent needs—networking, education, and crisis intervention services.

-In 1985, the JLSL secured Deaconess Hospital (now Forest Park Hospital) as the site for the first Crisis Nursery.
+In 1985, the JLSL claimed a branch of Deaconess Hospital (now Forest Park Hospital) to establish the first Crisis Nursery.
 A United Way Research and Development Grant and a JLSL Grant were among the first sources of funds.
-The Coalition of 100 Black Women joined the collaborative effort in February 1986, providing educational resources to assist in structuring programs for children, training staff, participating on the Saint Louis Crisis Nursery's Board of Directors and developing a referral system.
+The Coalition of 100 Black Women joined the collaborative effort in February 1986, providing educational resources to assist in structuring programs for children, training staff, participating on the Saint Louis Crisis Nursery's Board of Directors, and developing a referral system.

-Saint Louis Crisis Nursery welcomed its first child on July 21, 1986.
+Saint Louis Crisis Nursery brought in its first child on July 21, 1986.
 In 1992, the agency opened Saint Louis Crisis Nursery North at Metropolitan Medical Center North in North St. Louis County (later relocated to Christian Hospital in 1994).
 Also in 1992, Crisis Nursery Saint Charles opened in a house owned by and adjacent to Saint Joseph Health Center in Saint Charles.
 A fourth Crisis Nursery in St. Charles opened in 1996 in partnership with the Community & Children's Resource Board of St. Charles County.